Open Season is Coming: Take the Time to Prepare Now

 A: These fees only apply to TRICARE Select Group A retirees.
 You’re in Group A if your initial enlistment or appointment or that of your uniformed services sponsor began before Jan.
 1, 2018.
 Group A retirees must pay monthly enrollment fees in order to maintain their TRICARE health coverage.
-You must set up an enrollment fee payment before the end of TRICARE Open Season to start on Jan.
-1, 2021.
+You must set up an enrollment fee payment with your regional contractor.

 The 2021 TRICARE Select enrollment fees for Group A retirees and family members include:

 - Individual plan: $12.50 per month

 - Family (two or more) plan: $25 per month

 Active duty family members enrolled in TRICARE Select will experience no change, and won’t pay enrollment fees.
 This change doesn’t apply to survivors of deceased active duty service members or medically retired retirees and family members.
 This also doesn’t apply to you if you use TRICARE For Life, TRICARE Prime, or a premium-based plan.

 Group BIf you or your sponsor’s initial enlistment or appointment occurs on or after January 1, 2018, are in Group B. DS retirees (if your initial enlistment or appointment or that of your uniformed services sponsor began on or after Jan.
 1, 2018) already pay enrollment fees for their TRICARE Select coverage.